 Playing Poker with Actor Gary Busey

 But not Gary Busey.
 He made a lasting impression.

 When Busey took a seat next to me, I knew instantly that we’d all be in for quite a show.
 Busey didn’t disappoint.

-This was quite funny the first few times he did it.
+This was funny the first few times he did it.
 Less so, as the action was incessantly delayed and Busey showed no inclination whatsoever to try and learn the rules.
 It was like playing poker with a two-year-old.

 That’s right.
 Deteriorated.